glitchifyed/quick_hotkeys/README.md

+1.21.5 is in the works, but due to many changes on Mojang's backend, it may take a while.

 **Adds two hotkeys:**\
 An elytra/chestplate swapping keybind.
 It prioritises items with a larger durability and then with a larger amount of enchant levels.
 Will also prioritise chestplates/elytra that are in your offhand.
 Default keybind 'G'.